 Talented on-site leasing teams are worth more than their weight in gold.
-They connect with residents, solve problems – often before they even BECOME real problems – and keep the communities running at a productive, profitable and happy hum.
+They connect with residents, solve problems—often before they even BECOME real problems—and keep the communities running at a productive, profitable, and happy hum.

 However, even the very best on-site teams can leave gaps and holes and opportunities for mistakes, imperfections, and inconsistencies to arise.
 One of those areas that is most likely to have gaps and imperfections?
 Marketing!
 Particularly video marketing.

-We’ve written about the importance of video at multifamily communities, but have also written about the importance of having a set video strategy as well.
+We’ve written about the importance of video in multifamily communities, but have also written about the importance of having a set video strategy as well.
 Allowing on-site teams to create and share their own videos on their own personal devices opens a Pandora’s Box of potential pitfalls and issues for your team and your communities.
-Good leasing professionals will understand the power of video for both marketing and leasing, and even for resident engagement at their community.
-If your team doesn’t set a corporate strategy or put tools / processes in place for video at the community level, you will likely experience the full varying degrees to which video can be created, used, and shared and how drastically different that can and will be from property to property and, likely, even within the same property.
+Good leasing professionals will understand the power of video for both marketing and leasing, and even for resident engagement in their community.
+If your team doesn’t set a corporate strategy or put tools/processes in place for video at the community level, you will likely experience the full varying degrees to which video can be created, used, and shared and how drastically different that can and will be from property to property and, likely, even within the same property.

 In today’s video-consuming world, real, raw, and transparent video is king, but just because that points towards empowering on-site teams to be creating the videos, doesn’t mean you should simply give them a blank check, green pasture, and free reign to start creating and sharing whatever is needed for the business.
 So what are you to do?
-Create a corporate-led video initiative across your entire portfolio and be an engaged leader / participant in these efforts of ensuring its success — here are few reasons why:
+Create a corporate-led video initiative across your entire portfolio and be an engaged leader/participant in these efforts of ensuring its success — here are a few reasons why:

 Branding and Consistency